riamf/notes-hugo/notes/content/posts/vapor_template_app.md

 Where to start...well I can say short that it is a low level network communication framework for creating high level frameworks or applications, And that would be it.
 But let me explain some it step by step.

 One of the most important things, [Swift-NIO](https://github.com/apple/swift-nio) is made and maintained by Apple.
 You can go on their github and check it out, it is really neat.
-I guess there is something in what Chris Lattner said about `Swift`, that the goal is a total world domination, it is on iOS, macOS, tvOS Linux and we can now build tensors with [Swift for tensorflow](https://github.com/tensorflow/swift), it is really cool, cause Swift is one of my favorite programming languages.
+I guess there is something in what Chris Lattner said about `Swift`, that the goal is a total world domination, it is on iOS, macOS, tvOS, Linux and we can now build tensors with [Swift for tensorflow](https://github.com/tensorflow/swift), it is really cool, cause Swift is one of my favorite programming languages.

-It was created at Apple by people from iCloud team.
-You can check this [talk](https://www.youtube.com/watch?v=QJ3WG9kRLMo) from Norman Maurer one of the creators, it is a great talk.
+Swift NIO was created at Apple by people from iCloud team.
+You can check this great [talk](https://www.youtube.com/watch?v=QJ3WG9kRLMo) from Norman Maurer one of the creators.
 Under the hood Swift-NIO is an low level asynchronous, event driven network framework with non-blocking IO operations, it is based on [netty](https://netty.io/) but it is written in Swift 😍.
 If you are already familiar with `netty` you know that it is very good and there is no need for reinventing the wheel so guys from Apple decided to make it work, and they did, cheers for them 👏.
-Main thing to point here is that you will not use `Swift-NIO` at all, the only thing you need to know is that it is there somewhere under the hood making things easier for you. `Vapor 3` is already using it and provides high level API for users to easily interact with network events.
+Main thing to point here is that you will not use `Swift-NIO` at all, the only thing you need to know is that it is there somewhere under the hood making things easier for you. `Vapor 3` is already using it and provides high level API for developers to easily interact with network events.
 It might look like I am underestimating the value of `Swift-NIO` here, but I want to write more about cool stuff from Vapor world and there is a loot!

 # Swift Package Manager

 SPM was released with Swift 3.0 and is supported with this and all above Swift versions.
 If you come from iOS world then you will recognize it as similar to [Cocoapods](https://cocoapods.org/) or [Carthage](https://github.com/Carthage/Carthage), because is actually is doing exactly the same stuff.
 It is a simple dependency management tool that helps you keep track of, compile and link all external libraries that you use.
 What is really nice about SPM is that it works on Linux 💯.
 It is vastly used among desktop macOS apps or Linux apps written in Swift.
 But beside helping you to manage dependencies you can actually use it to create one, like a library you would like to publish for open source community or one that you are using internally in your company and would like to keep it maintained.
 If you want to know more about it I recommend checking one of the great tutorials from Ray Wenderlich sites written by Mikael Konutgan [An Introduction to the Swift Package Manager](https://www.raywenderlich.com/750-an-introduction-to-the-swift-package-manager) or going directly to SPM [documentation](https://swift.org/package-manager/).
-Here the only thing you have to know is that if you would like to use some external library in vapor app, you can use SPM for to do it and I will present it many times in next chapters.
+Here the only thing you have to know is that if you would like to use some external library in Vapor app, you will have to use SPM to do it and I will present how many times in next chapters.

 # Vapor CLI